 – Cup fortified cereals – up to 1000mg

-Of course, even if you’re one of the lucky ones and can eat whatever you please, it’s worth remembering that milk, butter, cheese and full fat yogurt are full of saturated fats – which are potentially partly responsible for a number of chronic health conditions and never a friend of the waistline!
+Of course, even if you’re one of the lucky ones and can eat whatever you please, it’s worth remembering that milk, butter, cheese, and full-fat yoghurt are full of saturated fats – which are potentially partly responsible for several chronic health conditions and never a friend of the waistline!